KittyGiraudel/site/_posts/2013-04-02-items-on-circle.md

 ## What about old browsers?

-The main problem with this technic is that **IE8- doesn't support pseudo-selectors and CSS transforms**.
+The main problem with this technic is that **IE8- doesn’t support pseudo-selectors and CSS transforms**.

 The first thing is easily fixed either with a plugin like [Selectivizr](http://selectivizr.com/) to enable support for pseudo-selectors on old browsers or a little bit of JavaScript to add a numbered class to each child of the parent.
 Here is how I did it (with jQuery):